K-pop: Trainee system origin

 In 1959, Motown was founded by Berry Gordy Jr in Detroit, Michigan.
-He created Motown artist like Martha and the Vandellas, Smokey Robinson and the Miracles, The Temptations, The Four Tops, Diana Ross and the Supremes, Gladys Knight and the Pips, The Jackson 5, Stevie Wonder, and Marvin Gaye.
+He created many Motown artists, including Martha and the Vandellas, Smokey Robinson and the Miracles, The Temptations, The Four Tops, Diana Ross and the Supremes, Gladys Knight and the Pips, The Jackson 5, Stevie Wonder, and Marvin Gaye.
 Gordy would write songs, train them, produce, and work on his artists' individual sound.
-Motown would guide and direct the artists and groups towards success by overseeing many aspects of career.
+Motown would guide and direct the artists and groups towards success by overseeing many aspects of their careers.
 JYP referenced Berry Gordy's training system in order to create his own trainee system at JYP Entertainment.
 As a guest on YouTube episode talkshow series, Joon & Brian BYOB, JYP said, "I learned it from the US, but US stopped doing it and we kept doing it.
 That's what happened."
 He also expressed his thoughts that K-pop could work in America through his trainee system.
 "And now, we basically casted American talents and made them into a group with our system." (referring to the girl group, VCHA) JYP told CNBC that he is looking to move to the next stage by finding foreign talent because the industry can't "keep sending over Korean stars forever..."

 Future of trainee systems

-SM Entertainment launch "SM Culture Universe" and in 2020 the first metaverse girl group, Aespa, in which real life members correspond to their virtual counterparts.
-Lee Soo-man believes that this is the future of the industry.
-Constantly evolving and innovating technology will put SM Entertainment one step ahead of competition.
-More groups like Plave by VLAST have made a significant impact in the Korean music scene with an all virtual boy group that utilizes the metaverse and AI.
-The future of new idols is tapping into the international music market by incorporating hints of Korean into predominantly English language songs.
-Examples like "APT." by Rosé and Bruno Mars.
+SM Entertainment launched "SM Culture Universe" and the first metaverse girl group, Aespa, (founded in 2020) in which real life members correspond to their virtual counterparts.
+Lee Soo-man, the founder of SM Entertainment, believes that this is the future of the industry.
+He believes that innovating technology will put his company one step ahead of competition.
+More groups like Plave by VLAST, an all virtual boy group that utilizes the metaverse and AI, have made a significant impact in the Korean music scene.
+K-Pop companies are also expanding their market by incorporating hints of Korean into predominantly English language songs, such as "APT." by Rosé and Bruno Mars.